 Housing Counselor Will Help Unemployed Homeowners To Avoid Mortgage Default

-I strongly recommend that homeowners contact a HUD approved housing counselor and explain situation of being an unemployed homeowner.
+I strongly recommend that homeowners contact a HUD-approved housing counselor and explain the situation of being an unemployed homeowner.

 - They will advise on the various options

 - They will explain rights homeowners have as an unemployed homeowner

 - Will help work with the lender in helping them avoid mortgage default and foreclosure

 - The HUD approved counselor will be knowledgeable with the Federal loan modification programs and other forms of mortgage workout